 - 2 large garlic cloves minced

-- 1 large poblano chili seeded and minced
+- 1 large poblano chili or small bell pepper, seeded and minced

 - 1 small jalapeño seeded and minced